Study 15: Mathematics Education Well-being [MEW]

 The MEW Study has been a longitudinal research which began in 2020, tracing the development of students’ well-being in relation to mathematics learning from when they were in Grade 3.
 In 2024, these students entered secondary education in different schools, bringing the study to a new exciting phase.
 At the same time, in 2024, a second group of student participants joined the study, having begun their elementary schooling at Grade 1.

-In this Study 15, mathematics education well-being (MEW) refers to a personal trait reflecting the subjective quality of the ‘good life’ and ‘being well’ in the teaching or learning of mathematics.
-MEW is more than just feeling good about one’s participation in mathematics education; this sense of feeling good is complemented by an experiencing of functioning well in one’s own teaching or learning of mathematics.
-Informed by Bishop, Clarkson and Seah’s (2010) mathematical wellbeing model, the development of MEW is regarded as being stage-based.
+In this Study 15, mathematics education well-being (MEW) refers to a personal trait reflecting the subjective qualities of leading a ‘good life’ in the teaching or learning of mathematics.
+MEW is more than just feeling good about one’s participation in mathematics education.
+It is complemented by an experiencing of functioning well and of being in control over one’s own teaching or learning of mathematics.
+Informed by Bishop, Clarkson and Seah’s (2010) mathematical wellbeing model, the development of MEW is regarded as being stage-based as well.
+Thus, MEW is regarded as multidimensional.
 Notwithstanding the psychological process involved in the development of one’s MEW, this Study also acknowledges and emphasises how sociocultural factors affect and shape these mental processes.

 Leader: